quantaphp/container/README.md

 `Quanta\Container` implements [Psr-11](https://www.php-fig.org/psr/psr-11/) `Psr\Container\ContainerInterface`.

-The same value is returned every time `get($id)` method is called with the same identifier.
-This is especially important when the value is an object because the same instance is returned.
+The same value is returned every time the `get($id)` method is called with the same identifier.
+It means the factory associated with the `$id` entry is executed only on the first call and the value it produced is cached to be returned on subsequent calls.
+This is especially important when the value is an object because the same instance is returned when retrieved multiple times.

 Factories can be added and overwritten after initialization but the container is immutable so nothing can change its state when it is consumed.

-The `get($id)` methods can throw three different exceptions:
+The `get($id)` methods can throw two different exceptions:

-- `Quanta\Container\NotFoundException` when no factory is associated with the identifier
+- `Quanta\Container\NotFoundException` when no `$id` entry is definedss

-- `Quanta\Container\FactoryTypeException` when a non callable value is associated with the identifier

 - `Quanta\Container\ContainerException` wrapped around any exception thrown from the factory

-The reasoning behind the last one is: as it should not be possible to recover from an exception thrown from a factory, they can be wrapped inside a `ContainerException` to get a beautiful stack trace.
+The second one allow to keep track of all the container entries failling because of the original exception.

 ## Usage